What better way to kick off BBQ season than with a crowd favorite, boston butt ( you might also heard it called pork butt)

 Cherrywood or Applewood Chips

-You can either use a homemade rub dry or a store brought rub.
-First score your meat making shallow perpendicular cuts to help with tenderizing the pork butt as well as flavor absorption.
+Scoring your meat in perpendicular cuts to help with tenderizing the pork as well as seasonings penetrate.

-Then coat the meat with a binder (I like to use yellow mustard) this ensures the spicy rub sticks on the pork.
+Then coat the meat with a binder (I like to use yellow mustard) this ensures the rub sticks on the pork.

 Homemade Dry Spice Rub